An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: Verifying the conditions of the zero density theorem for families of Dedekind zeta functions

 For $G$ not a simple group, Proposition \ref{prop_count_equiv} spurs us to quantify, for each proper normal subgroup $H$ of $G$ that appears as the kernel of at least one (non-faithful, non-trivial) irreducible representation of $G$, how often a particular field occurs as a fixed field $L^H$, as $L$ varies over a relevant family of Galois extensions of $\Q$ with Galois group $G$.

-\begin{remark} For certain groups $G$, fixed fields could collide with high repetition.
+For certain groups $G$, fixed fields could collide with high repetition.
 For example, taking $G = \Z/4\Z$, then for any fixed quadratic field such as $F = \Q(e^{2\pi i /3})$, a positive proportion of quartic Galois fields $K \in Z_4(\Q,\Z/4\Z;X)$ have $K^{\Z/2\Z} = F$.
-This can be seen for example via a counting argument similar to that of \S \ref{sec_count_cyclic}. \end{remark}
+This can be seen for example via a counting argument similar to that of \S \ref{sec_count_cyclic}.
+(See also comments in Remarks \ref{remark_G_abelian} and \ref{remark_D4}.)